 Some may make you laugh while others may make you cringe, but all of them illuminate the hazards that lurk in every workplace.

-7 Employee Training Video Productions that Illuminate Hazards that Lurk in the Workplace
+7 Employee Training Videos that Illuminate Hazards that Lurk in the Workplace

-1. Use a catchy tune and personification to show employees how not let hazards go unmitigated
+1. Use a catchy tune and personification to show employees how not to let hazards go unmitigated

 From a tangled electrical cord bucket to an overflowing trash can, this musical classic showcases everyday hazards that employees often just “walk on by.”
 The real beauty?
-Like any catchy tune, the angelic singer’s repeated pleas to not let hazards go unmitigated will undoubtedly burrow its way into your employees’ minds (forever).
+Like any catchy tune, the angelic singer’s repeated pleas to not let hazards go unmitigated will undoubtedly burrow its way into your employees’ minds forever (or at least the rest of the day).

 2. Tap into nostalgia; use retro footage to juxtapose workplace follies